Advanced Manufacturing with Robotics

 Employment Opportunities for Machinists

 The Bureau of Labor Statistics states that employment opportunities are projected to remain steady for at least the next eight years.
-The US production industry currently employs 455,100 individuals, covering all types of Machinists, and Tool and Die makers2.
-Advanced machining techniques such as CNC are in high demand, and the combined area of New York/New Jersey projects over 7,000 job openings by 20283.
+The US production industry currently employs slightly over 1 million individuals covering all types of Machinists and Tool and Die makers2.
+Advanced machining techniques such as CNC are in high demand, and the combined area of New York/New Jersey projects over 6,400 job openings by 20303.